Little Paw wanted to create an online game after hours on Runescape. I imagined something better – something like a Sims and Skyrim hybrid.

-Social media wasn’t a thing back then, so I used to write my URL on scrap paper and hand it to everyone at school. 😂 Old school marketing communications!
+Social media wasn’t a thing back then, so I wrote my URL on scrap paper and handed it to everyone at school. 😂 Old school marketing communications!

 Sometime during my GCSEs/A-Levels, I took a 2-year long break to focus on my studies and getting into University.

 Missing blogging quite a bit, on the 19th of August 2015, I decided to open up my blog again after having some fruit flies thrown at me during a lecture.
 I know, talk about a wake-up call.